-Cleaning the Tape Path on the 5GB 8 mm Tape Drive
+Cleaning the Tape Path on the 5.0GB 8 mm Tape Drive

 Attention: Do not use video cleaning cartridges in the 8 mm tape drive.
-Video cleaning cartridges can damage the 8 mm tape drive.
+Video cleaning cartridges can damage the 8-mm tape drive.
 Some video cleaning cartridges are extremely abrasive.
-An 8 mm tape drive may be permanently damaged after only a few cleaning operations using an abrasive-type cleaning cartridge.
+A 5.0GB 8 mm tape drive may be permanently damaged after only a few cleaning operations using an abrasive-type cleaning cartridge.

-The 8 mm tape path should be cleaned either approximately every 30 hours of tape motion or once a month.
-The 5GB 8 mm tape drive counts the number of hours of tape motion and indicates when the tape path requires cleaning when the lighted disturbance status light (amber) is on.
+The 8-mm tape path should be cleaned either approximately every 30 hours of tape motion or once a month, whichever occurs first.
+The 5.0GB 8 mm tape drive counts the number of hours of tape motion and indicates when the tape path requires cleaning when the lighted disturbance status light (amber) is on.

 More frequent cleaning may be required if the drive is operated in a dusty environment or in humid conditions.
-If dust is allowed to accumulate, the drive has to perform more reads and writes.
-This can cause a loss of data and may be prevented by regularly scheduled cleaning of the drive.
+If the dust is allowed to accumulate, the drive has to perform more reads and writes.
+This can cause data loss and may be prevented by regularly scheduled cleaning of the drive.

-The cleaning cartridge cleans the drive up to 12 times before to be discarded.
-If you attempt to use an 8 mm cleaning cartridge more than 12 times, the tape drive automatically detects the error and ejects the cleaning cartridge with the disturbance status light (- amber) remaining on.
+The cleaning cartridge cleans the 5.0GB 8 mm tape drive 12 times before it needs to be discarded.
+If you attempt to use an 8-mm cleaning cartridge more than 12 times, the tape drive automatically detects the error and ejects the cleaning cartridge with the disturbance status light (amber) remaining on.

-Before loading the 8 mm cleaning cartridge, make sure the power to the 8 mm tape drive is on.
+Before loading the cleaning cartridge, make sure the power to the 8-mm tape drive is on.